Minnesota DD Council Publications

 Previous editions and formats are still available and can be downloaded at the links.
 (August 2017)

 2017 Edition Print Version available (Order Form)

 Making Your Case (Updated Edition)

 A booklet that offers techniques and insights for effective communication skills in the legislative process and how to positively influence public policy at all levels of government – writing letters; talking with legislators/public officials via phone, email, and visits; and presenting testimony.
 The roles and responsibilities of legislative staff, and various approaches for "making your case" are provided.
 A glossary of terms is included.
 Items specific to the Minnesota legislative process are noted.
-(July 1994, revised February 2001)
+(Revised June 2017)